-How to Love Someone When You’re A Hypochondriac
+How to Love Someone When You’re a Hypochondriac

 Tim’s reassurance made sense, logically — I did have anxiety — but his words did nothing to calm my explosive heartbeat and burning chest.
 Refilling the bathwater a third time, I weighed my options.
 Which story would I believe, the one born from my childhood wounds, or from my husband’s love?
 I could stay up all night alone, counting my breaths and waiting for certain doom.
 Or, I could ask Tim to stay up all night with me.

-Growing up with a chronically-ill, opioid-addicted mother, I had a front-row seat to the way one spouse’s constant demands can drain a marriage.
+Growing up with a chronically ill, opioid-addicted mother, I had a front-row seat to the way one spouse’s constant demands can drain a marriage.
 Midnight trips to the local emergency room and weekend plans spoiled by sudden sickness weathered my dad, who struggled to balance his frequent work travel with my mom’s ever-expanding set of needs.
 Eventually, they separated — but my mom died suddenly weeks before the divorce was final, leaving my dad with thousands of dollars of medical bills.
 Still, what I carried with me from childhood wasn’t wisdom about a balanced relationship; it was fear about my own health.
 What if my body was weak, just like my mom’s was?
 And what if I never found someone to take care of me?

-A year after my mom’s death, I did find someone: A patient, steadfast man who, on a sweaty July afternoon in our friends’ backyard, promised to love me in sickness and in health.
+A year after my mom’s death, I did find someone: a patient, steadfast man who, on a sweaty July afternoon in our friends’ backyard, promised to love me in sickness and in health.
 Whether I was stuck in bed with a migraine or fending off a panic attack in the bathtub, I never doubted that Tim would take care of me if I asked him to.
 The problem was, I didn’t know how to stop asking.

 “I want to go to the hospital,” I told Tim as I dried myself off.
 “I won’t be able to sleep until someone other than you tells me I’m okay.”
 This would be our second anxiety-fueled ER trip in a week, and I could tell my husband was tired.
 But in the moment — and by this time, for many moments — my perception of safety mattered more to me than his needs.
-So Tim cleared the snow off the car drove me 10 miles an hour through icy downtown to the county hospital, where a resident told me I had acid reflux and anxiety.
+So Tim cleared the snow off the car drove me ten miles an hour through icy downtown to the county hospital, where a resident told me I had acid reflux and anxiety.
 I probably slept three hours that night, but at least I knew I wasn’t dying.

 I spent a few months like this, tired but vigilant, pushing Tim’s needs out of view so mine could take center stage.
 Without question, he drove me to therapy every week and wasted entire afternoons attempting to convince me I didn’t have the obscure condition I had read about on WebMD.
 He would come home early from work when I had panic attacks, or pick me up at a friend’s house at 10 p.m. when I was too anxious to drive myself.
 He never said no to the emergencies I created, and he never complained.
 But I feared his exhaustion would morph into resentment, that he would become like my dad and leave me — or that, even more terrifying, I was becoming my mom.